AT&T’s ‘Internet Bill of Rights’ idea is just a power play against Google and Facebook

 Edge providers are a much bigger actual threat to an open Internet than broadband providers, especially when it comes to discrimination on the basis of viewpoint.
 They might cloak their advocacy in the public interest, but the real interest of these Internet giants is in using the regulatory process to cement their dominance in the Internet economy.

 It shouldn’t be surprising that Pai adopted this argument, so long in use by the broadband companies (Sohn called AT&T “Ajit Pai’s chief strategists”).
-But as I and others have pointed out again and again, the whole thing is colossal a red herring.
+But as I and others have pointed out again and again, the whole thing is a colossal red herring.

 What AT&T is trying to do here is put all internet companies in the same bag, bringing down regulations on a hated rival (edge providers) just after escaping the regulations placed on its own industry.
 And the idea of shared net neutrality rules is the bait.

 “This is absolutely nothing new,” Sohn told me.
-“For the last seven or eight years, [ISPs] have been saying, “Net neutrality?
-But what about these guys?'”
+“For the last seven or eight years, [ISPs] have been saying, ‘Net neutrality?
+But what about these guys?’
 But as powerful as Google and Amazon and Facebook are, they don’t provide access to the internet.
 They provide their services on the internet.”

 The fundamental difference between these industries is plain for anyone to see.
 Do you regulate farms and grocery stores the same?
 Of course not.
 What about cars and gas stations?
 Don’t be ridiculous.
 Same for phone companies and the companies that use phones, and internet providers and companies that use the internet to provide things.
 These are overlapping, but very distinct, magisteria.